BroadbandForum/data-model-template/specification/index.md

 -   Otherwise, if the path begins with a "Device" component, it MUST be regarded as a full Path Name.

--   Otherwise, if the path begins with a dot ("."), it MUST be regarded as a path relative to the Root or Service Object.
-For example, in the Device Root Object ".DeviceInfo." means "Device.DeviceInfo.", and in the Device.Services.ABCService.1 Service Object it means "Device.Services.ABCService.1.DeviceInfo.".
+-   Otherwise, if the path begins with a dot ("."), it MUST be regarded as a path relative to the Mount Point (if mounted) or to the Root or Service Object (otherwise).
+For example:

+    - Device.LocalAgent.MTP.{i}.STOMP.Reference uses ".STOMP.Connection." to
+      reference the Device.STOMP.Connection. table, but if Device.LocalAgent was mounted at Device.ProxiedDevice.{i}. then
+      Device.ProxiedDevice.{i}.LocalAgent.MTP.{i}.STOMP.Reference would
+      reference the Device.ProxiedDevice.{i}.STOMP.Connection. table.

+    - In the Device Root Object, ".DeviceInfo." means Device.DeviceInfo., but in the Device.Services.ABCService.1 Service Object it means Device.Services.ABCService.1.DeviceInfo..

 -   Otherwise, it MUST be regarded as a path relative to the current object.
 Any leading hash characters ("#") cause it to be relative to the parent of the current object (or the parent's parent, and so on) as described below.
+For example:

-For example, if the current object is "Device.LAN.", "IPAddress" means "Device.LAN.IPAddress", "Stats." means "Device.LAN.Stats." and "#.DeviceInfo." means "Device.DeviceInfo" (see below for more "#" examples).
+    - If the current object is Device.LAN., "IPAddress" means Device.LAN.IPAddress, "Stats." means Device.LAN.Stats. and "#.DeviceInfo." means Device.DeviceInfo (see below for more "#" examples).

 If the path name scope is model: